Osteogenesis Imperfecta in Children

 What is osteogenesis imperfecta in children?

 There are at least 8 different types of the disease.
 The types vary greatly, both within and between types.
 They are based on the type of inheritance (see below), and symptoms.
 These include findings on X-rays and other imaging tests.
-The OI types are as follows:
+The OI types are:

 - Type II.
 Most severe type.
 A baby has very short arms and legs, a small chest, and soft skull.
-He or she may be born with fractured bones.
-He or she may also have a low birth weight and lungs that are not well developed.
-A baby with type II OI usually dies within weeks of birth
+They may be born with fractured bones.
+They may also have a low birth weight and lungs that aren't well developed.
+A baby with type II OI often dies in the mother's uterus or a few weeks after birth.

 - Type IV.
 Symptoms are between mild and severe.
 A baby with type IV may be diagnosed at birth.
-He or she may not have any fractures until crawling or walking.
+They may not have any fractures until crawling or walking, with most fractures occurring before puberty.
 The bones of the arms and legs may not be straight.
-He or she may not grow normally.
+The child may not grow normally.

 - Type VII.
-May be like type IV or like type II.
+May be like type II or like type III.
 It's common to have shorter than normal height.
 Also common to have shorter than normal upper arm and thighbones.

 - Type VIII.
 Similar to types II and III.
 Very soft bones and severe growth problems.